Atavic/firefox-tweaks/README.md

 Of course, uMatrix is likely to break most sites.
 It definitely breaks twitch.tv, but you can re-enable domains selectively, on a per-domain basis.
 For example, if I enabled twitchcdn.net on twitch.tv, and then I went to some other website that tried to connect to twitchcdn.net, it wouldn't be allowed because only twitch.tv is allowed to connect to that domain.

+To enable a domain, click the upper portion of its box, turning it a solid green.
+To block a domain, click the bottom portion of its box, turning it a solid red.

 Continuing the twitch.tv example, you only need the following domains enabled for twitch.tv to work:
 - ajax.googleapis.com
 - google.com